rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Configuration.md

 JSON parameters and values are case sensitive.
 Invalid, misspelled, or unused parameters are simply ignored.

 !!! warning
     While improper or unused parameters are ignored, improperly-formatted values will cause unexpected behavior!
-The system will try its best to figure out minor issues (e.g. putting 1 instead of "1"), but on more complex errors it is often wrong!
+The system will try its best to figure out minor issues (e.g. putting 1 or "01" instead of "1"), but on more complex errors it is often wrong!

 !!! warning
     There is no verification or confirmation before new settings are applied, make sure to double-check spelling and configuration before sending the message.